ASMOP: Additional sampling stochastic trust region method for multi-objective problems: Introduction

-In this work, we propose a stochastic trust region algorithm for solving multiobjective problems.
-At each iteration we employ subsampled functions and gradients to find a candidate subsequent point.
-The acceptance of that point is based on additional sampling technique which also governs the subsampling strategy.
-This results in an adaptive subsampling technique.
-Knowing that we are dealing with noisy approximations, we do not pose strict monotonicity of the objective function through iterations, as mentioned.
-Similar as in \cite{NKNKJ} we rely on additional sampling as an independent controlling factor, and we utilize it to determine the next subsampling set and iteration.
-This means that together with model and approximate objective function decrease, the behavior of independent subsampled functions is monitored and used as a decision making criterion.
-By adaptively choosing the sample size for each component, we also handle the sample average approximation error for each function.
-Consequently, this leads to two different sample size scenarios: 1) mini-batch scenario where at least one of the objective functions is inaccurate during the whole optimization process, i.e., the full sample is not reached; 2) full sample scenario where the full sample is reached for all the objective functions eventually.
-Regardless of the scenario, we prove almost sure convergence to a Pareto critical point under some standard assumptions for the stochastic framework.
+In this work, we propose a stochastic non-monotone trust region algorithm for solving multi-objective problems \eqref{mop}-\eqref{fsfun}.
+At each iteration we employ subsampled functions and gradients to find a candidate subsequent point based on approximate trust region model.
+The acceptance of that point is based on additional sampling technique \cite{NKNKJ},\cite{NLOS},\cite{IJOT}, \cite{SNKN}, which also governs the subsampling strategy.
+This means that besides subsampling needed to form an approximate model and the candidate point, we also use an independent subsampled functions as a decision making criteria.
+Roughly speaking, the role of additional sampling is to test the heterogeneity of the data and increase the level of precision if necessary.
+By adaptively choosing the sample size for each component, we handle the sample average approximation error for each objective function separately.
+This leads to two different sample size scenarios: 1) ``mini-batch scenario", where at least one of the objective functions is approximated during the whole optimization process; and 2) ``full sample scenario", where the full sample is reached eventually for all the objective functions.

+In particular, the presented work generalizes the additional sampling non-monotone trust region approach for single-objective problems \cite{NKNKJ} to multi-objective setup.
+This adaptation requires nontrivial modifications both in the algorithm's construction and in the convergence analysis.
+The resulting method yields adaptive sample size sequences designed to reduce costs by exploiting the problem's structure, while ensuring the convergence towards critical points under some common assumptions for this setup, regardless of the sample size scenario.

 The paper is organized as follows.
 Some basic concepts are covered in the following section.
 Section 3 presents the proposed algorithm.
 Within Section 4 the stochastic convergence of the proposed method is analyzed, while Section 5 is devoted to numerical results.
 Some conclusions are drawn in Section 6.